 Learn more about May Wes Manufacturing at www.maywes.com.
 May Wes parts can be ordered through local dealers, online at www.maywes.com or by calling 1-800-788-6483.
 Follow May Wes on social media @maywesmanufacturing.

 Original May Wes location at Mavis and Wesley Bruns' farm in Gibbon, Minnesota.

 Do you have historic photos of Mavis and Wesley Bruns or old photos of May Wes employees or equipment in action?
 May Wes would love to add your photos to its archives.
 Please e-mail them to email@example.com or call 1-800-788-6483.

-About May Wes May Wes has led the after-market poly agricultural equipment market since 1972, proudly assuring that all of its products are FIELD TESTED and FARMER APPROVED.
+May Wes Manufacturing has led the after-market poly agricultural equipment market since 1972, proudly assuring that all of its products are FIELD TESTED and FARMER APPROVED.
 Known as “the Original Poly People,” May Wes specializes in innovative products manufactured from Ultra High Molecular Weight polyethylene (UHMW poly) material by its plastic fabricators.
 May Wes offers a wide range of aftermarket poly parts to help farmers extend the life of their equipment.
 Located in the heart of farmland in Hutchinson, Minnesota, May Wes is a division of Pride Solutions, LLC.
 Pride Solutions is a contract manufacturer offering compression molding, plastic fabrication and assembly services (electromechanical assembly and mechanical assembly).
 Pride Solutions divisions include May Wes, C&A Pro snowmobile skis, Pride Assembly and Pride Engineered Plastics.